sidecartridge/sidecart-site-dev-docs/sidecartridge-tos/faq.md

 The SidecarTridge TOS emulator does not have a power LED.
 However, the device is powered on when the carrier board is connected to the Atari ST motherboard and the Atari ST is powered on, or when the SidecarTridge TOS emulator is connected to a USB power source.

 When the SidecarTridge TOS emulator is powered on and connected to a USB power source, you must press the RESET button during a few seconds to start the device.
-Then, it will appear as a USB drive on your computer with the name `SidecarTrdg`.
+Then, it will appear as a USB drive on your computer with the name `ROMEMUL`.

 ### Can I use a 256KB ROM image in a ST/STF/STFM motherboard?